Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Ps.
 33:22 May your unfailing love rest upon us, O LORD, even as we put our hope in you.

-The psalmist of course sang these lyrics.
-Though it is a song, we would not consider it appropriate for congregational worship.
-Similarly, we would prefer that congregational singing actually sing worship to God, and not sing about Him as if He weren't present.
+Our basic point is that we would prefer the congregation actually sing worship to God, and not sing about Him as if He weren't present.

 The chord structure is basic, consisting of I - IV - I - IV - I - V, with the concluding stanza a IV -V - I turnaround.
 The chorus is vi - IV - I - V in the first two stanzas, and IV - I - V - vi - IV - V - I to finish it.
 The bridge is largely the same as the chorus with slight modification.